kilofox/kohana/system/guide/kohana/mvc/views.md

 ## Loading Views

 [View] objects will typically be created inside a [Controller](mvc/controllers) using the [View::factory] method.
-Typically the view is then assigned as the [Request::$response] property or to another view.
+Typically, the view is then assigned as the [Request::$response] property or to another view.

     public function action_about()
     {